systematically-design/tokenScript-Documentation/src/docs/02-using-the-app/05-cloud-sync.md

 ### Data Usage

-TokenScript uses your data to:
+Systematically uses your data to:
 - **Save your work** - Store your tokens
 - **Sync across devices** - Keep your work available
 - **Improve service** - Anonymous usage data (if applicable)